Skip to main content

 With your online application you will need to provide:

-1. A copy of your degree certificate and transcripts which show you have achieved a 2:1 honours degree which must include a minimum of 60%/2:1 in one quantitative module and three analytical finance modules, or an equivalent international degree.
+1. A copy of your degree certificate and transcripts which show you have achieved a 2:2 honours degree in any discipline with at least one module related to mathematics, statistics or quantitative content, or an equivalent international degree.
 If your degree certificate or result is pending, please upload any interim transcripts or provisional certificates.

 If you do not have a degree in a relevant area, your application may be considered on the basis of your professional experience.
 Please provide additional evidence to support your application such as signed and dated employer references.